SapienzaNLP/zebra/README.md

 If you wish to reproduce our results, we provide the output of our [`retriever`](https://huggingface.co/sapienzanlp/zebra-retriever-e5-base-v2) for all the datasets at the following [Google Drive link](https://drive.google.com/file/d/1HFk_1pnIBN-3bDGm5Bx7d34mPpDjVHRz/view?usp=drive_link).

 After you have downloaded the zip file, please unzip it and move its contents to the `data/retriever/outputs` folder.
-Then, you should be able to see something like `data/retriever/outputs/{dataset}` with some .jsonl files inside. \
-Each .jsonl file contains the top k=100 examples fetched by the retriever for each input question of the dataset.
-The naming convention of the .jsonl file is: `{dataset}_{split}.{dataset}_train.jsonl`, where `{dataset}_{split}` specifies the dataset from which the input questions are drawn from (e.g. csqa_dev), while `{dataset}_train` specifies the document index in ZEBRA-KB from which the examples are drawn from (e.g. csqa_train).
+Then, you should be able to see something like `data/retriever/outputs/{dataset}` with some .jsonl files inside.
+Each .jsonl file contains the top $k=100$ examples fetched by the retriever for each input question of the dataset.
+The naming convention of the .jsonl file is: `{dataset}_{split}.{dataset}_train.jsonl`, where `{dataset}_{split}` specifies the dataset from which the input questions are drawn from (e.g. `csqa_dev`), while `{dataset}_train` specifies the document index in ZEBRA-KB from which the examples are drawn from (e.g. `csqa_train`).

-We provide a script to run the entire ZEBRA pipeline offline over a dataset using a specific LLM. \
-You can find the available datasets for evaluation under the `data/datasets` folder. \
+We provide a script to run the entire ZEBRA pipeline offline over a dataset using a specific LLM.
+You can find the available datasets files for evaluation under the `data/datasets` folder.
 Once you have placed the retriever's outputs in the dedicated folder, the script expects only one input parameter: the model to be evaluated using the relative HuggingFace model ID (e.g. `meta-llama/Meta-Llama-3-8B-Instruct`).

 Example on CSQA: